Finding Time to Blog

-I quickly drafted some posts so I didn’t start with nothing to entertain my future readers but I naively assumed that once I’d acquired the blog, the layout will magically transfer from my mind to the screen.
+I quickly created a few posts so my blog didn’t look like a graveyard but I naively assumed that once I’d acquired the blog, the layout will magically transfer from my mind to the screen.
 I drafted in some help from hubby as there was no way my mind would focus enough to tweak html at 10pm.

 It’s already taking over my every second.
 I love it but I’m conscious about not being 100% there in real life.
 Good thing I love learning as there’s a lot to get my head round about having a presence online.
 Will the motivation and passion last?
 Time will tell.
 In my case that’s 3 years going by my hosting duration.